- The Problem of Spam Calls ---

 STIR (Secure Telephony Identity Revisited)/SHAKEN (Secure Handing of Asserted Information Using Tokens) are regulations and a set of protocols for caller ID authentication.
 With STIR/SHAKEN carriers and service providers assign attestation signatures to every call they handle.

-There are there attestation levels 'A' (Full) both the caller's identity and phone number can be validated, 'B' (Partial) the caller's identity is validated but not the source of the number or the caller's right to use it, 'C' (Gateway) the gateway delivering the call is known but not the identity of the caller or the source of the call.
+There are three attestation levels – 'A' (Full) both the caller's identity and phone number can be validated, 'B' (Partial) the caller's identity is validated but not the source of the number or the caller's right to use it, 'C' (Gateway) the gateway delivering the call is known but not the identity of the caller or the source of the call.

 With 'A' level attestation your calls could actually be labeled positively with a checkmark or "Validated Caller" label, although this kind of approval is not yet implemented by all carriers.